 You complete written assignments in addition to field work visits, and volunteer placements.
 You receive three IES Abroad credits and a grade for the seminar based on your performance at the assigned volunteer placement, participation in seminar sessions, and various assignments.

-IES Abroad Buenos Aires organizes field study trips that complement IES Abroad courses and contribute to a general knowledge of Argentine culture and society.
-Past field study excursions include:
+Course-related excursions are academic trips associated with courses.
+They are organized to complement IES Abroad courses and contribute to a general knowledge of Argentine culture and society.
+Participation is based on course registration.

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Buenos Aires, it will feel like home.

 The program begins with an orientation that introduces you to our Buenos Aires staff, your fellow students, and the city of Buenos Aires.
 Topics such as academics, housing, transportation, and health and safety are covered.